 If the CCG maintains it’s original ineligible decision, you can apply to to NHS England’s Independent Review Panel (IRP).
 You must make this application within 6 months of the date of the CCG local resolution outcome letter.
 The IRP process is also characterised by long delays and you should be prepared for a long wait.

 The IRP has an advisory role and can only offer guidance on:

 The IRP should let you have a bundle of the documents that will be used in considering your relative’s case and should ask you for information about their health needs.
 However this information is often only provided a week or so before the hearing.
 It is advisable to meet your solicitor or adviser well in advance to prepare your written submissions.
 You can then update the written arguments when you receive the panel bundle.

-The IRP hearing consists of three people and will normally include a nursing adviser in a non-decision making capacity.
+The IRP hearing consists of three people and will normally include a clinical adviser in a non-decision making capacity.
 It is a relatively informal fact gathering and decision making process, unlike a court hearing.

 The ombudsman can investigate a limited range of issues, such as:

 While the ombudsman’s office cannot make a substitute decision, it can remit the case back to the strategic health authority or NHS for a proper and fair determination.

 If you would like to speak to an expert in NHS funded care about problems accessing continuing NHS care funding (including the use of the continuing care decision support tool) contact us today on 01273 609911, or email firstname.lastname@example.org.